 Where do I start?

-If you have followed the recommendations listed above and are still suffering from folliculitis, it’s time to talk to a skin therapist!
+If you’ve followed our recommendations and are still suffering from folliculitis, it’s time to have a chat with us!

 Our skin therapists are available for skin consultations Tuesday-Saturday.
-In the consultation, your skin therapist will assess your skin and discuss your current skin and hair regime.
+In the consultation, we will assess your skin and discuss your current skin and hair regime.
 We will then be able to advise product and treatment recommendations to further assist your condition.

 Our skin therapy consultations are $50.
 This fee is deducted from any treatment or product or is refunded if you are not suitable for treatment.